Maren Hancock, PE

 Her work at Inter-Fluve is focused on project management, hydrology and hydraulics.
 Current projects include several renaturalization and flood resiliency projects on Milwaukee’s concrete-lined streams; a trout habitat restoration project in Rapid City, South Dakota; and a dam removal and channel restoration project in Arden Park along Minnesota’s Minnehaha Creek.

 In her free time Maren can be found hiking, kayaking, trying to concoct the perfect fish taco recipe, or working on her house with her husband and their two cats (who are interested only in the fish taco activity).
-Weekends often involve spending time on the rivers and lakes on which she works.
+Weekends often involve spending time on the rivers and lakes on which she works during the week.